nirmaljp6/nirmaljp6.github.io/_pages/research.md

 </p></center>

 ## 2. State estimation using deep learning
-In this work, we have developed an efficient state estimation methodology for dynamical systems where real-time sensor data is used to estimate the full state of the system.
-In this method, first, a reduced order model (ROM) is constructed and associated reduced states are evaluated.
+In this work, we have developed an nonlinear state estimation methodology for dynamical systems where real-time sensor data is used to estimate the full state of the system.
+In this method, first, a reduced-order model (ROM) is constructed and associated reduced states are evaluated.
 Then, the sensor data is mapped to the reduced states using a deep neural network architecture consisting of fully connected layers.
 This method was successfully demonstrated in estimating the full flow-field around a flat plate at a large angle of attack, where the ROM was built using principal component analysis (PCA) a.k.a. proper orthogonal decomposition (POD).
-Further details about this work can be found [[here]](https://arxiv.org/pdf/1912.10553).
+More details about this work can be found [[here]](https://arxiv.org/pdf/1912.10553).
 {: style="text-align: justify;"}
 <center><p float="center">
   <img src="/assets/images/se.png" width="60%" />
 </p></center>

 ## 3. High performance computing and development of efficient algorithms
-The in-house CFD code that we use to simulate fluid-structure interactions (FSI) has two crucial drawbacks: (a) it lacks the scalability required to perform large-scale simulations across several processors (CPUs), and (b) it has a severe computational bottleneck that deals with how the fluid and structural dynamics are coupled to each other, and this bottleneck has not  been  addressed  in  literature.
-To  tackle  these  issues,  we have developed  a scalable   and efficient   FSI  algorithm using   PETSC/MPI that employs   a  novel precomputable fluid-structure coupling strategy  and leverages  the  parallel  computing capabilities  of  supercomputers.
-Further details about this work can be found [[here]](https://www.sciencedirect.com/science/article/pii/S0021999121007920).
+The in-house CFD code that we use to simulate fluid-structure interactions (FSI) has two crucial drawbacks: (a) it lacks the scalability required to perform large-scale simulations across several processors (CPUs), and (b) it has a severe computational bottleneck that deals with how the fluid and structural dynamics are coupled to each other.
+This bottleneck has not  been  addressed  in  literature.
+To  tackle  these  issues,  we have developed  a scalable   and efficient   FSI  algorithm using   PETSc/MPI that employs   a  novel precomputable fluid-structure coupling strategy  and leverages  the  parallel  computing capabilities  of  supercomputers.
+More details about this work can be found [[here]](https://www.sciencedirect.com/science/article/pii/S0021999121007920).
 {: style="text-align: justify;"}
 <center><p float="center">
   <img src="/assets/images/hpc.png" width="60%" /> &nbsp; &nbsp; &nbsp; &nbsp;